Weston Park: Beyond the house

 Adjacent to the house is the estate church, dedicated to St Andrew.
 Pevsner describes the church as "an enterprise of Lady Wilbraham...[of]
 1700-1".
 The orangery, stable block, and granary, which all adjoin the house, have their own Grade II listings.
 The 1767 Granary building was restored in 2009 with support from the Heritage Lottery Fund and regional development agency Advantage West Midlands.

 There are gardens and a large park, which includes a lake and a miniature railway.
 The Grade I listed Roman Bridge crosses the Temple Pool in a single stone built arch.
 The Grade I listed Temple of Diana is actually an orangery and garden house.
 Built in stone ashlar in three bays and fronted with ionic columns, the interior is decorated with painted panels by Giovanni Battista Innocenzo Colombo, depicting the life of the goddess Diana.
-Paine later described the temple as "my greenhouse at Weston".
+Paine, its architect, later described the temple as "my greenhouse at Weston".
 Weston Hall suggests that hall and gardens were the inspiration for Blandings Castle in the Lord Emsworth stories by P.G.
 Wodehouse.

 Visits and festivals

 King George V's daughter Mary, the Princess Royal spent part of her honeymoon at Weston.

 In 1998 the G8 Summit Retreat was held at the house with heads of State or government present including US President Bill Clinton and Russian President Boris Yeltsin.

 From 1999 until 2017 the grounds of Weston Park were used as one of the sites of the annual dual-site Virgin sponsored V Festival, the other site being Hylands Park in Chelmsford.

 The park is the site for the annual Midland Game Fair which takes place on the third weekend of September.
 The fair, which consists of traditional British country pursuits including working dog trials, fishing and animal husbandry, attracts up to 50,000 visitors from both Britain and Ireland.

+In 2023, Weston Park hosted Camp Bestival Shropshire.

+In 2024, the site hosted the English National Cross Country Championships.